Sunday, May 29, 2016

 Dean Parker (Louis Gossett Jr.) refuses to kick him out because he believes that's what the boy wants.
 Instead he punishes him with washing the pots and pans in the kitchen after meals and keeping a strict eye on him.
 While the dean is away, taking the confiscated alcohol off the property to confront the cop who has a brother who has a liquor store and most likely sold the whiskey to the minor, the school is overtaken by terrorists.
 Leading the charge is Luis Cali (Andrew Divoff) who is demanding the release of his father.
 They are from Colombia, so naturally, his father was sent away for being a major drug dealer.
 He overtakes the school because he wants to kidnap the son of the judge who is overseeing his father's trial who attends the school.
 However, the authorities have gotten to the kid first and took him to a safe location.
 While the other terrorists are "securing" the school grounds with explosives and placing men with guns at certain posts so nobody can go in or out, Headmaster Marcus Brody (Denholm Elliot) tells Cali that the boy he is looking for is not at the school and he doesn't know where he is.
 One of Cali's men finds proof the Headmaster is telling the truth.
 By the way, what exactly is the difference between a headmaster and a dean?

 Since Cali's initial plan doesn't go exactly as planned, he just keeps everyone hostage.
-He does let the faculty go, except for the Headmaster and the cooks (hey, terrorists still gotta eat!)
+He does let the faculty go, except for the Headmaster and the cooks (hey, terrorists still gotta eat!).
 One faculty member is killed when he tries to escape the initial takeover.
 Cali and his men do a headcount of everyone for a total of 92 hostages.
 He tells the students they will be allowed to go out in the courtyard, but they need to be in the dining hall every hour on the hour so he can do a headcount and make sure everyone is accounted for.
 He threatens that if one person is missing, then five people will be shot and if two people are missing, ten will be shot.
 This guy is one of the most lenient terrorists I have ever seen.
 If I was ever taken hostage by a terrorist, I'd want it to be this guy.
-Let me tell you why:
+I'll tell you who in a minute after I set up the scene:

 Meanwhile back at the school, his friends are looking very worried because there's only one minute left before the headcount begins and there is no sign of Billy.
 Even though he has taken one of the Jeeps from the FBI to make up for time, he is still running quite late.
 He runs through an underground tunnel that has water running through it and gets soaked in the process.
 This time he manages to escape the eyes of the men on the roof when Coogan leaves a cigarette burning by a smoke detector and the fire alarm goes off and they go inside to investigate it.
 While entering through the window, Billy takes off his clothes.
 He grabs a towel and apologizes for being late, that he didn't hear the bell signaling it was time for the headcount.